Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

     Automatic merge failed; fix conflicts and then commit the result
     ```

-    This merge conflict occurs when the package developer makes a change, and also a collaborator or a Bioconductor core team member makes a change to the same file (in this case the DESCRIPTION file).
+    This merge conflict occurs when the package developer makes a change, and also a collaborator or a Bioconductor core team member makes a change to the same file (in this case the `DESCRIPTION` file).

-    How can you avoid this? **Sync your repository** to all the updates before commiting any changes, see [Scenario-3][].
+    How can you avoid this? **Sync your repository** to all the updates before commiting any changes, see [Scenario 3][].
+In other words, `fetch` and `merge` remote branches before a `push`.

 3. If in spite of this you have conflicts, you need to fix them.
 See which file has the conflict,